 53% of obstructions are idiopathic (no known cause), fewer cases are caused by uroliths or urethral plugs which contain mucus, protein, cellular debris, sloughed off epithelial cells and crystals (commonly struvite) in the core.

-Rock like stones in the bladder which develop when crystals grow in size and combine with organic material in the bladder to form a stone.
+Rock like stones in the bladder develops when crystals grow in size and combine with organic material in the bladder to form a stone.

 Inflammation can occur due to crystals, urinary tract infection, trauma, prostate infection or cancer.

 Scar tissue develops due to a previous blockage in the urinary tract which causes a thickening and narrowing of the urethra.

 Benign or cancerous tumours of the bladder neck or urethra can cause it to narrow.

 These can form in the bladder and cause a blockage as they travel down the urethra which can be related to trauma.
 I recently read an article about a cat who was found hunched in somebody’s garden.
 He was taken to a veterinarian who diagnosed a urinary blockage.
 A catheter was inserted and bloody urine was drained from the bladder along with blood clots.
 It was later discovered the cat also had a broken pelvis, the trauma had caused blood clots to develop in the bladder.

 Males are at increased risk due to their longer urethra (the tube which drains urine from the bladder through and out of the penis) which narrows inside the penis.
 However, blockages can develop in females too.

 Left untreated, an obstruction can lead to a ruptured bladder and/or a uremic crisis as the kidneys are no longer functioning as they should, toxic levels of nitrogenous waste products (uremia) and potassium (hyperkalemia) build up in the blood and metabolic acidosis develops.
 It can take as little as 24 hours for this to occur.